 Public information meetings will be held at various locations in the LSMPO area to inform the public of the planning process and to solicit ideas, input, and feedback.
+In the event of a statewide emergency (such as the COVID-19 pandemic), public meetings may be held using a digital platform for LSMPO to present information and request public feedback.
 The intent of holding public informational meetings at diverse locations is to solicit broad public comments.
 General meeting locations will be at the LSMPO office, Lake County Administration Building, the Lake-Sumter State College, the Sumter County Service Center, and other locations such as municipal city halls and/or offices, churches, community centers, etc.

 Notice of public hearings and public informational meetings will be given in accordance with and listed in the Outreach Approach section.
 A reasonable attempt will be made to notify organizations representing minority and disabled communities.
-Public meetings will be held at locations accessible to and at times convenient to minority and disabled residents.
+Public meetings will be held at locations accessible to and at times convenient to minority and disabled residents, including using a digital platform.

-Special arrangements will be made to accommodate persons with disabilities, low income, and people who do not speak English.
-For meetings involving individuals without transportation and the disabled, the LSMPO will schedule meetings during the time public transit and para-transit services are operating or will make special arrangements to ensure that individuals have an opportunity to access transportation to the meetings.
-The LSMPO will ensure that all segments of the population including LEP persons have been involved or have the opportunity to be involved in the transportation planning process.
-Interpreters will be provided, when advanced notice is given to accommodate non-English speaking individuals.
-The LSMPO LEP Plan may be reviewed at the following link: www.LakeSumterMPO.com.
+Special arrangements will be made to accommodate persons with disabilities, those with limited access to transportation, and people with limited English proficiency (LEP).
+For meetings involving individuals without transportation and the disabled, the LSMPO will schedule meetings during the time public transit and paratransit services are operating or will make special arrangements to ensure that individuals have an opportunity to access transportation to the meetings.
+The LSMPO will ensure that all segments of the population including LEP persons have the opportunity to be involved in the transportation planning process.
+Interpreters will be provided when requested with advanced notice to accommodate non-English speaking individuals.
+The LSMPO LEP Plan may be reviewed at the following link: www.lakeSumterMPO.com.